-At the time, it was usual and customary for states to set the agenda for any such convention and to instruct their delegates specifically on what to advance and address at the convention.81 Although Federalists and Anti-Federalists famously disputed whether the delegates to the Philadelphia Convention had stayed within the scope of their state-specified legal authority, nobody at the time argued that the delegates were legitimately free to exceed their authority and ignore their states' instructions.82 principals.
+At the time, it was usual and customary for states to set the agenda for any such convention and to instruct their delegates specifically on what to advance and address at the convention.
+Although Federalists and Anti-Federalists famously disputed whether the delegates to the Philadelphia Convention had stayed within the scope of their state-specified legal authority, nobody at the time argued that the delegates were legitimately free to exceed their authority and ignore their states' instructions.
+88

+In other words, the debate over the legitimacy of the scope of proceedings at the Philadelphia Convention proves only that it was generally understood at the time of the founding that delegates to a convention had no lawful authority to do anything other than what they were told to do by their state principals.
 It was simply taken for granted during the founding era that delegates were "servants" of the states that sent them.
 Even if (for the sake of argument) the delegates violated their lawful authority in the course of the Philadelphia Convention, that would not in any way legitimize their conduct or define the authority of delegates to an Article V convention.
 It is a complete non sequitur to argue that because the delegates violated their authority at the Philadelphia Convention, all future delegates at all future conventions under Article V have the right and authority to disregard their state authority.
-83